Dependency Injection in Ktor

 The koin-ktor

-module is dedicated to bring dependency injection for Ktor.
+module is dedicated to bringing dependency injection for Ktor.

 Install Koin Plugin